Bibleman

-Bibleman is an American Christian-themed direct-to-video children's series created by Tony Salerno that ran from 1995 to 2010 to promote Christianity.
-The series centers around an evangelical superhero who fights evil, often by quoting scripture, as well as breaking the fourth wall.
+Bibleman is an American Christian-themed direct-to-video children's series created by Tony Salerno that ran from 1995 to 2010.
+The series centers around an evangelical superhero who fights evil, often by quoting scripture, and sometimes breaks the fourth wall.

 The show had three incarnations: The Bibleman Show, The Bibleman Adventure, and Bibleman: Powersource.
 The series' titular character was played by Willie Aames from 1995 to 2003 and by Robert T. Schlipp from 2004 to 2010.
 Originally owned by Pamplin Entertainment, then sold to Tommy Nelson, the series is currently owned by B&H Kids.
 It was re-launched in CGI format in 2016 (new title Bibleman: The Animated Adventures).

-It was also broadcast on the Australian Christian Channel in Australia.
+Bibleman was also broadcast on the Australian Christian Channel in Australia.

 Plot

-Miles B. Peterson is a wealthy man who turns to God and The Bible in his most desperate hour.
+Miles B. Peterson is a wealthy man who turns to God after he finds a Bible in some mud.
 From then on, he pledges to fight evil with the word of God.
 Disguised in the full armor of God, Bibleman fights against enemies using scripture.